Child Custody Law

 Each state has its own child custody laws and what a court order should and should not specify.
 You should speak with an experienced family law attorney in your area for state-specific legal advice.

-Most people have heard of child custody, but not everyone is aware of the different types of arrangements that can be involved in a child custody case.
-You and your ex-partner (and typically, the court) will need to decide which options work best for your family, and more importantly, work best for your child.
+Most people have heard of child custody, but not everyone is aware of the different types of custody arrangements that can be involved in a child custody case.
+You and your co-parent will need to decide which options work best for your family, and more importantly, work best for your child and their well-being.

 Generally, there are two types of physical custody:

 - Sole physical custody: Typically this is when one parent has the child around 100% of the time and the other parent does not have any amount of time or visitation with the child.